School-Meal-Mapper/School-Meal-Mapper/docs/contributing.md

 Vue Leaflet - Mapping - ( Version of Leaflet that works with VueJS ) - https://vue2-leaflet.netlify.com/

 BootstrapVue - Responsive Layout - ( Version of Bootstrap that works well with VueJS ) - https://bootstrap-vue.js.org/

+### Open source repositories used

+Our code was adapted from [NC Covid Support] (https://github.com/code-for-chapel-hill/NC-COVID-Support), created by [Code for Chapel Hill ](http://www.codeforchapelhill.com/).
+In addition, some features were informed by [Bay Area Community Resources] (https://github.com/dcl-covid-19/mega-map-dev).
+You may find that these repositories are useful to look to as you develop!

 ### Development machine requirements